40oleg/NeuroChain/README.md

 Simple neural-library which let you create simple fully-connected neural networks.
 Wrote on TypeScript.

 # Using
-Using is really simple, you just have to create instance of Net and add some layers to it.
+You just have to create instance of Net and add some layers to it.
 The first argument is count of neurons in a layer you added and the second is an activation function.
 The first layer doesn't have any activation function because it isn't necessary, but you have to state this explicity.
+Next you train net and can check quality, but now you can't save weights, therefore you have to learn your net every time you want to use it.

 ```ts